nickduran/PCED/index.md

 This guide provides instructions for coding **patient-provider exchanges** for Potential Comparative Effectiveness Deliberations (PCED).

 ## Core Rationale
-This coding approach requires understanding patient-provider exchanges as **potentialities or opportunities for and enactment of compartive effectiveness deliberations** Patients can create possibilities (whether intentional or not) for providers to engage in comparative effectiveness reasoning **about treatment/management options**, but only providers can actually deliver comparative effectiveness explanations about treatment options.
+This coding approach requires understanding patient-provider exchanges as **potentialities or opportunities for and enactment of compartive effectiveness deliberations.** Patients can create possibilities (whether intentional or not) for providers to engage in comparative effectiveness reasoning **about treatment/management options**, but only providers can actually deliver comparative effectiveness explanations about options.
 This coding approach assumes that the patient-initiated potentialities can vary in strength and that provider responses can vary in quality of engagement.
 Therefore, we code:
 1. **Patient opportunity creation** (strength of potential)
 2. **Provider engagement** (whether and how they respond)